coderefinery/documentation/_episodes/06-recommendations.md

     - Chance is that next time the user/colleague will find the answer by him/herself
     - Trains people to read the doc

+---

+## Aspects we often forget in our busy lives

 - Some people who install and test the software know nothing about the theory behind the code
     - Busy user support at computing centers
     - Vendors who run benchmarks